 Everything about this wine is fresh and new and strange and fun.
 It’s a mash-up of Malbec and Riesling (huh?!) and it makes a fantastic chilled red.
 The Malbec was lightly pressed and naturally fermented, while the Riesling went through a carbonic fermentation for 7 days (a process commonly used in Beaujolais to create a distinctly candied aroma).
-This makes for an herbal, punchy, crushable red wine - perfect for the poolside.
+This makes for an herbal, punchy, crushable red wine - perfect for a party.

 This is fun with some classic childhood finger foods – pigs in a blanket, corn dogs – there is clearly a hot dog theme here.
 The bright, crunchy and mouth-watering fruit is a nice contrast to a savory dog.
 The Malbec’s earthiness comes through to keep this pairing serious (or seriously fun).
 If traditional hot dogs are not your thing, try this with any variety of turkey or tofu dog substitutes… we aren’t straying from the very clear hot dog vibe here.